antiguru/rahmen/README.md

 [regular expressions and replacements](https://docs.rs/regex/) that will be applied to the metadata for each individual tag.
 Multiple regular expression and replacements will be applied in the given order.

-#### Controlling output

-After this, the result will either be handed over to the final processing step, or, if defined, undergo the advanced processing step
+After this, the result will either be handed over to the [final processing step](#final-processing-step), or, before that, undergo the advanced processing step.
-.
-Normally, empty results for metadata tags will be dropped, and multiple occurences of the same data will be reduced to one.
-As this may be undesirable if the data should be further processed, it's possible to change this behaviour using the ``uniquify`` and ``hide_empty`` entries in the config.file.
-After this processing step, the individual metadata items will be concatenated to from the line to appear below the image using a separator, the default being ``','``.
-For special processing, this can be changed using the ``separator`` entry in the config file.

-### Advanced processing
-#### Regular Expressions for the whole line

-If you add a regular expression and a replacement to the ``line_replacements`` in the configuration file, it will be applied to the complete line that is the result of the steps shown above.
-Multiple pairs of regex/replace will be apllied in the order given.

-For example, this is useful when you want to globally change or remove something regardless in which tag it appears ( because it can appear in several tags, or you don't remember the exact tag, ...)

 ### Advanced processing using Python code

-As practice has shown the method of applying regular expressions to the whole line to be quickly resulting in unwieldy and awkward code, a more flexible alternative is to process the line using a programming language.
-It is possible to include a Python script to process the string produced by the steps described above.
+It is possible to include a Python script to process the string produced by the previous steps.

 Add the following to the configuration file to call a script named ``postprocess.py`` in the same directory as ``rahmen``: